Roh Moo-hyun: United States

 Roh was perceived as an anti-American before the presidential race, which was not a handicap during the presidential campaign.
 Public antipathy to the United States was prevalent in 2002, particularly evoked by the Yangju highway incident, where two South Korean middle school girls were crushed to death by a U.S. Army armored bridge-laying vehicle.
 The American soldiers involved were tried by a U.S. Army court martial, but the Roh administration continued to demand a South Korean trial, although the incident occurred 'on duty' (as part of a convoy) and thus was an American responsibility under the Status of Forces Agreement between the United States and South Korea.

-However, except for the policy toward the North Korea, Roh was supportive toward the United States.
-Roh endeavored to improve relations with North Korea, becoming the first president to cross the border by foot and meeting Kim Jong-il.
+However, except for policies toward North Korea, Roh was supportive toward the United States.
+Roh endeavored to improve relations with North Korea, becoming the first president to cross the border by foot and meeting Kim Jong Il.
 He dispatched the Zaytun Division to support the US in the Iraq War by carrying out peacekeeping and other reconstruction-related tasks.
 Roh explained the deployment as only a peacekeeping mission and claimed that such commitment was required to bring favor from the United States in resolving the North Korean nuclear crisis.
 He also pursued the KORUS FTA.
 In 2004, the Roh administration reached an agreement with the US to move out all US forces in the capital to Camp Humphreys, a rural area far away from the capital or major cities, as he deemed the USFK's presence in the capital unnecessary and harming its reputation and development.

 In February 2006, Roh announced that South Korea would initiate negotiations with the United States for a free trade agreement.

 In April 2007, Roh presided over an emergency meeting of his aides to discuss the diplomatic fallout from the massacre at Virginia Polytechnic Institute in the United States by a South Korean student, Cho Seung-hui, concerning its negative impact on South Korea-U.S. relations.
 They were discussing comprehensive measures to cope with the unprecedented incident, including issuance of presidential messages of apology and plans to prevent possible harassment of South Koreans living in the United States.
 Roh issued two messages of condolence already on 17 April 2007.

 Former Secretary of Defense Robert Gates described Roh as "anti-American and probably a little crazy" in his book titled Duty, and professed astonishment at Roh telling him at the meeting in November 2007 that "the two biggest security threats in Asia were the United States and Japan".